matthewjwoodruff/dotfiles/README.md

 bindsym $mod+Return exec "gnome-terminal --profile=smaller"
 ```

 The biggest advantage to using gnome-terminal over urxvt is
 that it's tuned in to whatever foolishness other GUI apps
 are using for copypaste instead of left-click selection
 and middle-click paste.
-(I wish web browsers would honor
+(I wish web browsers would use
-that convention consistently!)
+that convention!)

+Lately I've been using kitty a lot too.

-Navigation keybindings default to the uncanny valley:
+`i3` navigation keybindings default to the uncanny valley:
 `jkl;` instead of `hjkl`.
-Just close enough to be
+It's just close enough to
-maddenning.
+be maddenning.

-You can define them at the top and then use them later:
+You can define them at the top and then use them later,
+for move, rearrange, and resize (3 places!):

 ```
 set $up h